What is Content Analysis ?

-Content analysis has seen rapid growth and acceptance due to the computer-aided text analysis.
+Content analysis has seen rapid growth and acceptance due to computer-aided text analysis.
 It has become easier to perform content analysis due to the easy availability of electronic messages, thereby making it easier to analyze with precision and speed.

 For example, the number of times a text, such as the name of a political party, was repeated in the newspaper was counted and analyzed.
-However, this was not foolproof as it could not identify the latent meaning, and it just counted the number of times a word repeated.
+However, this was not foolproof as it could not identify the latent meaning, and it just counted the number of times a word was repeated.

 Later in 1972, Jurgen Ritsert developed a process that was able to identify the latent meaning and ideological contents by applying quantitative analysis.
 Ever since then, content analysis has been used to interpret the text and to arrive at a valid conclusion

 With the advent of the internet and technological advancement, content analysis has gained particular significance.
 Over the years, many things have changed, and a few have remained constant.
 Computers are now used to gather, analyze, and present a massive amount of data with lightning speed and accuracy.